poboisvert/PyBer/README.md

 ### Recommendations

 - The total fares evolution seems to be steady.
 From an external view, the ride-sharing is popular and we would expect a steady increase for total fares.
-- Focus on Urban doing Suburban trips if possible when the the drivers are able to be near the Suburban area.
+- Urban doing Suburban trips if possible when the the drivers are able to be near the Suburban area and reduce the wild deviation for the urban area.
 - Rural cities present a wild standard deviation.
 It could be possible that some rural are not fully aware of this service or simple against it.